MagnaFacta/zalt-loader/README.md

-# Zend Alternative Project overloader
+# Zend Alternative Project Overloader

 This module allows you to program you library / core application and allow projects using using that code to create their own sub-classes and have those loaded instead of the original project.